A bill to protect the privacy of users of social media and other online platforms.

 Length: 16 pages

-This bill was introduced on April 23, 2018, in a previous session of Congress, but was not enacted.
+This bill was introduced on April 23, 2018, in a previous session of Congress, but it did not receive a vote.

 Apr 23, 2018